awsdocs/amazon-emr-management-guide/doc_source/emr-manage-view-clusters.md

 ![\[Cluster information\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/viewcluster_summary.png)
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-manage-view-clusters.html)

-## View Cluster Status Using the AWS CLI<a name="view-cluser-cli"></a>
+## View cluster status using the AWS CLI<a name="view-cluser-cli"></a>

 The following examples demonstrate how to retrieve cluster details using the AWS CLI\.
 For more information about available commands, see the [AWS CLI Command Reference for Amazon EMR](https://docs.aws.amazon.com/cli/latest/reference/emr)\.
 You can use the [describe\-cluster](https://docs.aws.amazon.com/cli/latest/reference/emr/describe-cluster.html) command to view cluster\-level details including status, hardware and software configuration, VPC settings, bootstrap actions, instance groups, and so on\.
-For more information about cluster states, see [Understanding the Cluster Lifecycle](emr-overview.md#emr-overview-cluster-lifecycle)\.
+For more information about cluster states, see [Understanding the cluster lifecycle](emr-overview.md#emr-overview-cluster-lifecycle)\.
 The following example demonstrates using the `describe-cluster` command, followed by examples of the [list\-clusters](https://docs.aws.amazon.com/cli/latest/reference/emr/describe-cluster.html) command\.

-**Example Viewing Cluster Status**
+**Example Viewing cluster status**
 To use the `describe-cluster` command, you need the cluster ID\.
 This example demonstrates using to get a list of clusters created within a certain date range, and then using one of the cluster IDs returned to list more information about an individual cluster's status\.
 The following command describes cluster *j\-1K48XXXXXXHCB*, which you replace with your cluster ID\.